 Related article: Circle vs. Square Chemex Filters: Which Should You Use?

 These coffee filters are made specifically for this size of the Chemex.
-This way, you get the best fit, and ultimately it’ll leave you with great coffee!
+This ensures the best fit and, ultimately, great coffee!

-There is one big difference in filters that I would like to briefly touch on, which is whether the coffee filters have been bleached or not.
+I would like to briefly touch on one big difference in filters: Whether they have been bleached or not.
 I use bleached coffee filters for the brewing of my coffee.

 4. Recommended for steeping coffee